 During this second phase of the Library’s reopening plan, all 32 branch libraries, as well as the Auburn Avenue Research Library on African American History and Culture will open full time for in-person services.
 In-person services will be available on Mondays and Tuesdays from 10 a.m. – 8 p.m. and Wednesdays - Saturdays from 10 a.m. – 6 p.m.

 During this phase of the Library’s reopening, the Library would like to remind patrons of some important changes:

 - Curbside Services will no longer be available.

-- Meeting, conference and study rooms will remain closed.
+- Meeting, conference and study rooms are now open and available for use.

 - In accordance with CDC guidelines, people who are unvaccinated or not yet fully vaccinated are asked to wear masks in Fulton County facilities.
 People who are fully vaccinated (two weeks after the final dose of vaccine), may opt not to wear a mask in facilities.

 - Self-serve options will remain in place and are recommended for in-branch services like self-checkout machines for paying fines and fees.

 In addition to the full-time reopening, FulcoLibrary will kick off their annual Summer Reading Program, with this year’s theme, Tails and Tales on June 1st.
 Libraries across the system will celebrate with activities like outdoor storytime (with mask and social distancing measures in place), take-home activities and streaming storytimes.
 To register for this year’s Summer Reading Program, visit https://fultoncounty.beanstack.org and get started logging your books!
 Check the weekly newsletter and online schedule at fulcolibrary.org for weekly activities taking place throughout the summer in celebration of summer reading!